qubekit/QUBEKit/README.md

 This is accomplished with a few simple commands:

     # Install QUBEKit as normal
-    conda install -c cringrose qubekit
+    conda install -c conda-forge qubekit

     # Remove ONLY the QUBEKit package itself, leaving all dependencies installed
-    # and on their correct version
+    # and on the correct version
     conda remove --force qubekit

     # Re-download the latest QUBEKit through github